Solar power in India: Haryana

 State has set the 4.2 GW solar power (including 1.6 GW solar roof top) target by 2022 as it has high potential since it has at least 330 sunny days.
 Haryana is one of the fastest growing state in terms of solar energy with installed and commissioned capacity of 73.27 MW.
 Out of this, 57.88 MW was commissioned in FY 2016/17.
 Haryana solar power policy announced in 2016 offers 90% subsidy to farmers for the solar powered water pumps, which also offers subsidy for the solar street lighting, home lighting solutions, solar water heating schemes, solar cooker schemes.
 It is mandatory for new residential buildings larger than 500 sqyd to install 3% to 5% solar capacity for no building plan sanctioning is required, and a loan of up to ₹10 lakh is made available to the residential property owners.
 Haryana provides 100% waiver of electricity taxes, cess, electricity duty, wheeling charges, cross subsidy charges, transmission and distribution charges, etc. for rooftop solar projects.

 In December 2018, Haryana had installed solar capacity of 48.80 MW, and in January 2019 Haryana floated tender for 300 MW grid-connected solar power, and additional 16 MW tender for the canal top solar power.

 Karnataka

 Karnataka is one of the highest solar power producing state in India with a total 7,597 MW installed capacity by the end of June 2022.
 The installed capacity of Pavagada Solar Park is 2050 MW by the end of year 2019 which was the world biggest solar park at that time.

 Kerala

+Rooftop solar panels (3KW) on a residence in Kerala.

 The installed capacity of solar plants in Kerala as on 31 March 2023 is 761 MW.
 Kochi international airport is the first airport to run completely in solar energy.
 CIAL solar farm is responsible for it.
 There are plans to set up solar power plants in Idukki, Wayanad, Malappuram and Palakkad districts.

-The first solar park in Kerala is located in Perla, Kasaragod Perla, Kasaragod.
-Floating Solar parks are being built and partly functional in Banasura Sagar, Idukki Dam and Vembanad Lake.
+The first solar park in Kerala is located in Perla, Kasaragod.
+Floating Solar parks are being built and partly functional in Kayamkulam, Banasura Sagar, Idukki Dam and Vembanad Lake.